Loewner chains with quasiconformal extensions: an approximation approach: Preliminaries

 For $(g_t) \in \DLC$, an intersection of all image of $\D$ under $(g_t)$ for $t \geq 0$ is denoted by $\Lambda[(g_t)]$, i.e.,

-In the work by Betker \cite{Betker:1992}, an image of inverse Loewner chain is assumed to shrink to the origin as $t$ tends to infinity.
+In the work by Betker \cite{Betker:1992}, an image of an inverse Loewner chain is assumed to shrink to the origin as $t \to \infty$.
 On the other hand, the situation is rather complicated in the case of decreasing Loewner chains.
-One cannot expect that $\Lambda[(g_{t})]$ is even a simply-connected domain.
+One cannot even expect that $\Lambda[(g_{t})]$ is a simply-connected domain.

 Lastly, we define $\Delta[(g_{t})]$ by